raphaelkieling/torrent-stream-movie/README.md

 ### Description

-This is a experimental project to stream torrent magnet links movies.
+This is a experimental project to stream movies magnet links using golang.

 ### A simple print